nick22dev/SQLiteQueryUtil/README.md

 SQLiteQueryUtil
 ===============

-Set of utility functions for accessing and manipulating a sqlite database
+Set of utility functions for accessing and manipulating a sqlite database on iOS in objective-c

+Dependencies: libsqlite3.dylib
+(included in iOS framework in Xcode, select this lib from Xcode Project->Build Phases->Link Binary With Libraries)

 example: select